|

 recordings are taken and originality will

-stay far.
 In reality, the recordings are not loops

 even though you can use them as such.
 They